Expression Definition

 Look at a few more examples of expressions and equations through the figure given below:

-Simplifying Expression
+Simplifying Expression in Math

 Expressions can be simplified to form an answer.
 For example, 3+6-2 is an expression that can be simplified to 7.
 There are two different ways to simplify arithmetic expressions and algebraic expressions.
 We use the BODMAS rule (PEMDAS rule) to simplify them.
 In case of algebraic expressions, like terms can be added or subtracted for simplification.
 Like terms are those that have the same variable raised to the same power.
 So, we can easily add or subtract two or more like terms by adding their coefficients.
-For example, 2x+5x results to 7x, whereas 7ab-b is an expression that has two unlike terms, which cannot be added.
+For example, 2x+5x results in 7x, whereas 7ab-b is an expression that has two unlike terms, which cannot be added.

 In the case of expressions having multiple terms and operators, we apply the PEMDAS rule (BODMAS rule).
 For example, let us simplify 23 - 6 + 7 × 3.
 Here, as there are no brackets and exponents, we will first evaluate 7 × 3 which is 21.
 Now, the expression is 23-6+21.
 Now, there are two operators, addition and subtraction.
 Since both are same level operations and subtraction is first from the left side, we will subtract 6 from 23, i.e., 17.
 Now our expression has become 17+21, which results in 38 and 38 is the simplified value of the expression 23 - 6 + 7 × 3.